oracle-livelabs/goldengate/oci-ggs/create/create.md

 You can leave the source database SQL window open for use in a later lab.

-## Task 4: Register the target database and unlock the GGADMIN user
+## Task 4: Create a connection to the target database and unlock the GGADMIN user

 Now, follow the steps below to register the target Autonomous Data Warehouse \(ADW\) instance.